pygsflow/pygsflow/JOSS/paper.md

 groundwater systems by applying simple and loosely coupled boundary conditions within hydrologic models is no longer adequate to address water management issues [@Fatichi:2016].
-Instead, integrated hydrologic models (IHMs) that couple governing equations for surface-water and groundwater flow, are necessary to represent water resources that are impacted by changes in climate and increases in withdrawals and consumption of water.
+Instead, integrated hydrologic models (IHMs) that couple governing equations for surface-water and groundwater flow are necessary to represent water resources that are impacted by changes in climate and increases in withdrawals and consumption of water.

 GSFLOW is an IHM [@Markstrom:2008] that simulates surface